- What it means to be in communion with the Roman Pontiff? The criteria of infallibility - 15 December 2018

 For Hegel, we can not give an absolute pure, an Absolute absolutely simple, but the Absolute itself is relative to the world, is "historicized", though then God is, from the point of view of Hegel, to be relevant only to Himself, because the world itself is God coincides with the divine essence.
 But this obviously removes the distinction between God and the world and you fall into pantheism.

 The question of ' “Absolute ", Kant ignored dall'illuminista, comes to the fore in the romantic philosophy of Fichte, Schelling and Hegel.
 But for them the Absolute is not what he meant St. Thomas.
-For these, from-solutm it means rather loose, free, independent, autosussistente, self-sufficient, who sits on their own, things that might be appropriate for God.
+For these, from-solutm it means rather loose, free, independent, autosussistente, autosufficiente, who sits on their own, things that might be appropriate for God.
 But in fact, in Thomas, as I said, it is a divine attribute, logical and ontological category but a moral analogue.
-If we want, "Absolute" also means "loose", but not with the negative nuance that seems to possess in the words of Pope, because the 'Absolute may have ties made: Universal, as in itself independent from the individual, in fact this is in the individual (one of many).
-God, though independent of man, has wanted to bond with the man with a covenant of love.
+If we want, "Absolute" also means "loose", but not with the negative nuance that seems to possess in the words of Pope, because the 'Absolute may have ties made: l’universale, as in itself independent from the individual, in fact this is in the individual (one in many).
+It gave, though independent of man, has wanted to bond with the man with a covenant of love.

 The relationship here is not an accident, but it is subsistent, because it is a divine Person, for which the person RELATED TO THE identical in nature with the divine Person relazionante.
 Therefore God is the Absolute: God and the Trinity are one absolute Being, God himself.
 What if in the Bible we find the attribute of the absoluteness, However, attributes are equivalent.
-The absoluteness in a sense summarizes them all: freedom, independence, goodness, eternity, the totality, Infinity, the majesty, perfection, the immutabilità.
+The absoluteness in a sense summarizes them all: freedom, l’indipendenza, the goodness, l’eternità, the totality, l’infinità, the majesty, la perfezione, the immutabilità.
 The attribute of the absoluteness retains its value even if in fact God has created a world, became incarnate and therefore has a relationship of knowledge and love for him.
-For God, creating the world, does not change its nature, that is in itself the Absolute.
-But it is clear, as has been said - and this does the Pope knows this - that God created the world freely, utmost freedom, says the Vatican Council.
+God indeed, creating the world, does not change its nature, that is in itself the Absolute.
+Ma è chiaro, as has been said - and this does the Pope knows this - that God created the world freely, utmost freedom, says the Vatican Council.
 He could, if he wanted to, Also do not create it.
 God did not need us, wanted for our sake in Christ begging for our love and ask for a glass of water to the Samaritan woman.
 "Dio, as St. Augustine says, who created you without you, does not save you without you ".